 An important goal of daylight savings time is to coordinate people’s most active hours with the hours of sunlight.
 Based on a recent study, most people like changing their clocks for daylight savings.
 In the summer, it seems to add hours in the day and gives people more time to enjoy the sunshine.
 Tourism industries are especially fond of the revenue boost that comes during longer daylight hours in the summer months.

-The reality is that it no longer has that much of an impact on energy savings.
+The reality is that it no longer has that much of an impact on energy savings, which is why people often wonder if daylight savings time is ending.
 Computers, TV’s, lights and other electricity sources will be used regardless of the amount of light present.
 While it does decrease power usage, the change is not significant in most areas.
 Some argue that daylight savings costs more money than it saves because of the need for awareness campaigns and safety promotions surrounding this annual event.